bonsai-rx/docs/README.md

 Documentation is built using DocFx, a static site generator that automatically generates API documentation for .NET projects, and deployed using Github Actions on Github Pages.

+We welcome all contributions!
+For more information please refer to our [Contribution Guide](https://bonsai-rx.org/contribute/).

 # Quick start guide for contributing to documentation

 These instructions apply to repos that already have a DocFx website created.